 There are alternative UV lamps for nail polish out there, but "the product formula is specifically calibrated to the light energy output of the CND™ LED Lamp, which ensures proper cure," Valinoti says.
 Do your research and read plenty of reviews if you're going to venture off-brand.

 It's All About The Polish

 After shaping your nails and cleaning up your cuticles, it's time to get polishing.
 Shake your base coat to mix the ingredients, and apply a thin layer of base coat to each nail, working on one hand at a time.
 Cure the base coat under the lamp for 60 seconds, ensuring each finger is touched by the lamp's light, especially the thumb.
 "Sometimes, the thumb tends to hide from the light, so it doesn’t get cured properly," Nguyen says.

 Color + Clean

 Follow that first layer of base coat with your chosen color, applied in thin layers, and cured for 60 seconds between each color.
-You'll want to apply at least two coats, more if you're looking for a more-opaque polish.
+You'll want to apply at least two coats, or more if you're looking for a more opaque polish.

 Finishing The Job

 Finally, finish your mani by topping it off with a thin layer of top coat and curing one final time for 60 seconds.
 "Always moisturize your nails and oil up your cuticles after curing," Nguyen suggests as a preventative measure to keep your cuticles from feeling dried out.